-H5.1 The Saltdown to Butser Hill Scarp is a short length of open scarp that wraps around the northern edge of the Hambledon and Clanfield Downs, between Saltdown in the west and Butser Hill in the east.
+The Saltdown to Butser Hill Scarp is a short length of open scarp that wraps around the northern edge of the Hambledon and Clanfield Downland Mosaic, between Saltdown in the west and Butser Hill in the east.
 The boundaries of the Saltdown to Butser Hill Scarp are defined predominantly by topography.
 The southern (top) boundary has been drawn along the crest of the scarp which is clearly defined by a change in density of contours.
 The northern (lower) boundary is less well defined has been drawn along field boundaries.
-There are panoramic views over the Meon Valley and Rother Valley to the north - the Selborne Hangers to East Meon Scarp forms a backdrop to the view.

-- A dramatic steep north-facing chalk escarpment exhibiting a distinctive concaveconvex slope profile, indented by coombes, and enclosing the head of the Meon Valley. - The scarp is particularly prominent around Butser Hill where the crest of the scarp reaches 250m AOD. - The scarp supports little woodland, revealing its open smoothly eroded form and supporting extensive areas of chalk grassland habitat and some chalk heath e.g. Butser Hill SAC. - The open character of the scarp indicates its value as sheep pasture the chalk grassland now coincides with areas of Open Access land. - The steep slopes at Ramsdean Down contain numerous earthworks, including cross-dykes, and the shallower slopes reveal prehistoric field systems. - Deeply sunken lanes and tracks cut the escarpment and link the lower land to the chalk uplands e.g. linking Tegdown Bottom and Tegdown Hill.
-These now form public rights of way up the scarp and onto the downs. - Coombes form important communication routes between the top and bottom of the scarp containing minor roads and lanes, for example Harvesting Lane. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops - here colours contrast with the muted grey-green colours of the scarp face. - Elevated landform provides panoramic views over the Meon Valley and Rother Valley to the north - the Selborne Hangers to East Meon Scarp forms a backdrop to the view.
+- A dramatic steep north-facing chalk escarpment exhibiting a distinctive concave-convex slope profile, indented by coombes, and enclosing the head of the Meon Valley. - The scarp is particularly prominent around Butser Hill where the crest of the scarp reaches 250m AOD. - The scarp supports little woodland, revealing its open smoothly eroded form and supporting extensive areas of chalk grassland habitat and some chalk heath e.g. Butser Hill SAC. - The open character of the scarp indicates its value as sheep pasture the chalk grassland now coincides with areas of open access land. - The steep slopes at Ramsdean Down contain numerous earthworks, including cross-dykes, and the shallower slopes reveal prehistoric field systems. - Deeply sunken lanes and tracks cut the escarpment and link the lower land to the chalk uplands e.g. linking Tegdown Bottom and Tegdown Hill.
+These now form public rights of way up the scarp and onto the downs. - Coombes form important communication routes between the top and bottom of the scarp containing minor roads and lanes, for example Harvesting Lane. - At the foot of the scarp where the slopes are less steep the land is ploughed for crops here colours contrast with the muted grey-green colours of the scarp face. - One of the highest and most remote parts of the National Park due to its lack of intervisibility with adjacent settlements and associated dark skies. - Elevated landform provides panoramic views over the Meon Valley and Rother Valley to the north the Selborne Hangers to East Meon Scarp forms a backdrop to the view.